110 Virginis

-110 Virginis is a star in the zodiac constellation Virgo, located 195 light-years away from the Sun.
+110 Virginis is a star in the zodiac constellation Virgo, located 195 light-years away from Earth.
 It is visible to the naked eye as an orange-hued star with an apparent visual magnitude of 4.40.
 The star is moving closer to the Earth with a heliocentric radial velocity of −16 km/s.

 The stellar classification of 110 Virginis is K0.5 IIIb Fe–0.5, indicating that this is an evolved giant star with a mild underabundance of iron in its spectrum.
 At the age of 4.5 billion years old, it belongs to a sub-category of giants called the red clump, which means it is on the horizontal branch and is generating energy through the helium fusion at its core.
-Compared to the Sun, it has 167% of the mass but has expanded to 11 times the size.
-The enlarged photosphere has an effective temperature of 4,664 K and is radiating 76 times the Sun's luminosity.
+Compared to the Sun, it has 167% of the mass but has expanded to 14 times the size.
+The enlarged photosphere has an effective temperature of 4,655 K and is radiating 80 times the Sun's luminosity.